pacjo/ReturnUTRating/README.md

 ![dashboard source code fragment](view-source.png)

-you can find yours by opening view-source tab and searching for `pendo.initialize`
+you can find yours by opening view-source tab and searching for `tester_quality_rating`